MatinaDataEngineer/DSTI-AWS/A19_Project1_Readme.md

 1. Click on "save routes" and Close

 ### Step 5: Create the Private Subnet
-1. We click on "Subnets" from the left tab and then on the button "Create Subnet"
+1. Click on "Subnets" from the left tab and then on the button "Create Subnet"
 i.
 Name tag: PrivateSubnet1_A19_P1 ii.
 VPC: select the ID for the DSTI_A19_Project1 VPC iii.
 IPv4 CIDR block: 14.80.2.0/23 IP range between 14.800.2.0 and 14.80.3.255